Introduction

 Data limitations

-Disability is a complex concept making it sometimes difficult to measure.
-A significant limitation for consistent reporting on outcomes for people with disability when drawing from a range of data sources is the variation in how ‘disability’ is defined.
+Disability is complex making it sometimes difficult to define.
+A significant limitation for consistent reporting on outcomes for people with disability is the variation in how ‘disability’ is defined when data are drawn from a range of sources.
 The most comprehensive definition of disability comes from the ABS SDAC.
 Other ABS surveys such as the National Health Survey (NHS) and the Personal Safety Survey (PSS) use the ABS Short Disability Module.
 Definitions of disability used by administrative collections often relate to the purpose of their service delivery.
 See Australia’s Disability Strategy Outcomes Framework | Data sources for definitions of disability used in different data sources.

 The Strategy recognises that gender diversity is an important aspect for reporting outcomes for people with disability.
 Currently, many collections include only the categories ‘male’ and ’female’.
 In some collections where additional categories are included, small numbers – together with requirements to maintain privacy – limit what can be reported.
 For more information, see Australia’s Disability Strategy Outcomes Framework | Data sources.